NeuroDesk/neurodesk.github.io/content/en/docs/Support/FAQ.md

 Post your question at https://github.com/orgs/NeuroDesk/discussions or open a [new issue](https://github.com/NeuroDesk/neurodesk.github.io/issues), so that we can aim to solve it and update our help documentation.

-## How do I get my files in there?
+## How do I get my files into Neurodesk?
 It depends where you are running Neurodesk and where your files are.
 We provide many different ways from drag-and-drop, to cloud storage to file mounts in [Storage in Neurodesk](/docs/getting-started/storage).